arez/arez/docs/_docs/components/repositories.md

 This class must then be added to the `extensions` parameter of the `@Repository` annotation and these methods will be available on the repository.

-### Dagger Integration

-The annotation processor can also generate a [Dagger2](https://google.github.io/dagger) module for the repository if the `dagger` parameter on the `@Repository` annotation is set to true.
-In this scenario a module named `MyComponentDaggerModule` will be generated that exposes the repository as a singleton.